needle-di/core/docs/concepts/injection.md

 ## Constructor injection

-Needle DI strongly recommends **constructor injection**, since it makes the dependencies of your class explicit, making it more type-safe, and allows for easier unit testing.
+Needle DI strongly recommends **constructor injection**, since it makes the dependencies of your class explicit, more type-safe, and allows for easier unit testing.

 Instead of using `container.get(token)`, you can use the `inject(token)` function here, so no reference to an actual container is needed.